openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/how_to_train/instance_segmentation.rst

 |

-2. Check the file structure of downloaded repository, we will need the following files:
+2. Check the file structure of downloaded dataset, we will need the following file structure:

 .. code-block::